 where x.cms and y.cfg are respectively the structure file and simulation parameter file.

-Job Control facility.
-The Job Control Facility obtains information about the hosts on which it will run jobs (and other information needed by the queue) from the hosts file---
+The Job Control Facility obtains information about the hosts on which it will run jobs (and other information needed by the queue) from the hosts file,

-schrodinger.hosts--- and submit/monitor the job for you.
-The default hosts file is located in
+schrodinger.hosts, and will submit/monitor the job for you.
+The default hosts file is located in:

 An example entry of the

-sbatch for slurm).
-For genacc_q, the maximum processors allowed is 608, and the wall clock limit is 14 days,
+sbatchfor Slurm).
+In the genacc_q queue, the wall clock limit is 14 days,

 $ module load desmond $SCHRODINGER/desmond -in x.cms -c x.cfg -HOST genacc_q